apocas/restai/README.md

 </div>

 - **Embeddings**: You may use any embeddings supported by llamaindex.
-- **Searcb**: It features a embeddings search and score evaluator, which allows you to evaluate the quality of your embeddings and simulate the RAG process before the LLM.
+- **Search**: It features an embeddings search and score evaluator, which allows you to evaluate the quality of your embeddings and simulate the RAG process before the LLM.
 - **Loaders**: You may use any loader supported by llamaindex.
 - **Sandboxed mode**: RAG Projects have "sandboxed" mode, which means that a locked default answer will be given when there aren't embeddings for the provided question.
 This is useful for chatbots, where you want to provide a default answer when the LLM doesn't know how to answer the question, reduncing hallucination.